-Lawn Care
+Lawn & Garden Care

 Excess fertilizers and pesticides applied to lawns and gardens wash off and pollute streams.
-In addition, yard clippings and leaves can wash into storm drains and contribute nutrients and organic matter to streams.
+Yard clippings and leaves that enter storm drains contribute undesirable nutrients and organic matter to streams.

 - Don't over-water your lawn.
-Consider using a soaker hose instead of a sprinkler and be sure to properly adjust your automated timer. - Use pesticides and fertilizers sparingly.
+Consider using a soaker hose where appropriate for landscape and garden areas instead of a sprinkler and be - sure to properly adjust your automated timer. - Use pesticides and fertilizers sparingly.
 When use is necessary, use these chemicals in the recommended amounts.
 Use organic mulch or safer pest control methods whenever possible. - Compost or mulch yard waste.
 Don't dump it into streets, storm drains, or waterways such as canals. - Cover piles of dirt or mulch being used in landscaping projects.